 The Governor also appoints associate judges of the court.
 Associate judges hear applications which arise before trial, certain types of trial work and proceedings that a judge or the Court of Appeal may refer to them.
-There are three associate judges.

 Applications which arise before trial include:

 In the Common Law Division, associate judges conduct civil trials of actions and possession of property.
 They also hear appeals from the Local Court, the Consumer, Trader and Tenancy Tribunal and conduct judicial reviews.
 Associate judges do not hear jury trials.

 The Court has several Registrars and Deputy Registrars.
 Registrars have limited judicial powers, defined by the